AI Agent Orchestration: The Complete Guide to Coordinating Multiple AI Agents

 6. Publisher prepares the article for publication

-Result: 10x increase in content output with maintained quality
+Result: 10x increase in content output with maintained quality.
+You can learn to build this exact research team in 5 minutes.

 Example 2: Code Review Automation